Jobaben/Streamlation/docs/implementation-plan.md

   - ✅ `POST /sessions` validates payloads against shared schema expectations and registers sessions in memory for MVP coordination.
   - ✅ `GET /sessions/{id}` retrieves stored session configurations for downstream pipeline stages.
   - ✅ Persist sessions to Postgres and emit ingestion jobs so the worker can start pulling media for translation.
-  - ⏭️ Add WebSocket session status updates surfaced from Redis-backed worker progress events.
+  - ✅ Add WebSocket session status updates surfaced from Redis-backed worker progress events.
+  - ⏭️ Implement media ingestion adapters and audio normalization stubs that hand off work to the ASR stage.

 **Exit Criteria**